 This allows reviewers to determine a likely diagnosis of ASD based on a detailed review of existing records (described below) gathered from agencies that treat children, instead of systematically screening for ASD in all children from these regions.
 This strategy was determined to most efficiently capture children already diagnosed with ASD, or who are displaying signs of ASD but who have not yet been diagnosed.
 But this strategy seems likely to miss some children:

-Consider children served in health or education centers
+Consider children served in both health and education centers whenver possible

 This strategy casts the widest possibly net, and recognizes that ASD can be identified by different kinds of specialists in different kinds of agencies.
 For a variety of reasons, not all ADDM sites were able to access records in both health and education agencies.
 ADDM sites that accessed health and education records consistently reported significantly higher prevalence that those able to only access health records.

 Who may be missed by this sampling strategy?

 Given the budget constraints, these appear to be sound choices for creating a sample of children on which an estimate of prevalence is to be based.
 When interpreting these estimates, we must bear in mind, however, that this approach will never capture those whose ASD was not significant enough to require any specialized and related health or education services.
 This approach may also miss some of those who have difficulty accessing any specialized health or education services, like people from racial or ethnic minorities, or people living in poverty or in rural regions.

 Other estimation strategies center on the type of assessment that is conducted instead of a comprehensive diagnostic assessment.
 The primary assessment strategy used here also has implications for how we interpret and act upon the CDC's prevalence estimates.